kr1shh/God-s-Eye-College-project/README.md

 When the absence of internet user is communicating with the phone via SMS service.
 And executed actions using the desired SMS commands.

 WEb part :
-login
+login,
-sign up
+sign up,
-call log view
+call log view,
-massege log view
+massege log view,
-phone lock
+phone lock,
-sound alert
+sound alert,
-zone alert
+zone alert,
-sim details view
+sim details view,
-forgot password (Flask mail extension) location view
+forgot password (Flask mail extension), location view,

 ANDROID part:
-call log
+call log ,
-massege log
+massege log,
-phone lock (Also absece of internet) sound alert(Also absence of internet) sim details zone location (also absence of internet)
+phone lock (Also absece of internet), sound alert(Also absence of internet), sim details, zone, location (also absence of internet)